- Penny stocks are typically issued by small companies and cost less than $5 per share.

 Investors who like penny stocks perceive them as having several attractive features: the low stock price, which allows investors to buy a relatively large number of shares, and the potential for quick gains."
 Some penny stock investors may buy tens of thousands of shares for a relatively low amount of money, hoping that the price will rise sharply over a short period of time.
 But there is much more to think about when it comes to penny stocks.

 It's important to know the risks of penny stocks because of the greater potential for loss associated with these types of investments, compared with established companies that trade on larger exchanges.

 In addition to the risks common to all individual stocks, a primary risk of penny stocks is the potential for a lack of reliable, readily available information.
-In general, penny stocks that trade on the Bulletin Board are not required to disseminate the same type or amount of information as stocks that are listed on big exchanges—like the NYSE.
+In general, penny stocks are not required to disseminate the same type or amount of information as stocks that are listed on established exchanges—like the NYSE.

 Also, many penny stocks are issued by newly formed companies with little or no track record.
 Without enough information, you may not be able to fully evaluate the company.

 Less stringent disclosure requirements can make penny stocks particularly susceptible to illegal "pump-and-dump" schemes where unscrupulous investors buy the stock, actively promote only its virtues (e.g., "pump it up"), and then, if the stock price appreciates, sell it (e.g., "dump") at an artificially inflated price.
 Because they are often small in size, penny stock companies do not receive the same level of media and analyst coverage as larger, public companies, so it can be difficult for investors to determine the validity of claims made by pump-and-dump schemers.
 Unfortunately, those who bought the stock at the high end could be left high and dry.